Did you know that you can actually use Yoda’s meditations from Star Ways?

 Once you strike down the dark path forever ill it dominate your destiny; consume you it will, as it did Obi Wan’s apprentice.

-this is one of the best yoda quotes.
-But it’s ore than just a yoga quote.
+This is one of the best yoda quotes.
+But it’s more than just a yoga quote.
 It’s also a very true statement.

 Fear, anger and hate are the enemies of us all.
 When we are afraid, we have two choices: we either overcome our fear (as Luke does) or we are consumed by it, as Darth Vader is.

-Darth Vader’s fear is of losing his love, a love who just so happens to be called “Padme Amidala.”
+Darth Vader’s fears losing his love, a love who just so happens to be called “Padme Amidala.”

-So long as Padme is alive, Anakin Skywalker stays on the right path, the pure, Jedi path, and moves towards enlightenment (he becomes a Jedi Master).
+So long as Padme is alive, Anakin Skywalker stays on the right path, the pure, Jedi path.
+If she were to stay alive Anakin would move towards enlightenment (he would become a Jedi Master).
 If Padme dies, Anakin Skywalker loses his purity, falls off the “Noble Path” and becomes Darth Vader.

-Anakin Skywalker / Darth Vader’s story sums up many of the reasons why people learn to meditate and why our online meditation course has become so popular (along with other meditation schools, of course).
+Anakin Skywalker / Darth Vader’s story sums up many of the reasons why people learn to meditate and why our online meditation course has become so popular.
 Meditation is the best way to release your mind from fear, anger, hate and other delusional modes of thought.
 When we learn to meditate we clear and purify our minds.

 5 Life Lessons From Star Wars